Neanderthals practiced close-range hunting 120,000 years ago

 International team of researchers studied hunting lesions on fallow deer

 2 July 2018

-The study constitutes a significant step forward in our knowledge of the Neandertal niche.
-It demonstrates how Neandertals obtained their prey, first and foremost in terms of their much debated hunting equipment while also shedding light on their hunting skills.
+The study constitutes a significant step forward in our knowledge of the Neanderthal niche.
+It demonstrates how Neanderthals obtained their prey, first and foremost in terms of their much debated hunting equipment while also shedding light on their hunting skills.

 "Although hominins most likely started hunting with weapons more than 500,000 years ago, actual evidence on how wooden spear-like objects like those found at Clacton-on-Sea in England as well as in Schöningen and Lehringen in German were used was absent prior to the identification of the Neumark-Nord hunting lesions," stated Gaudzinski-Windheuser.
 "As far as spear use is concerned, we now finally have the crime scene fitting to the proverbial smoking gun."

 The research team included Professor Sabine Gaudzinski-Windheuser of JGU, Head of the MONREPOS Archaeological Research Center and Museum for Human Behavioral Evolution, Römisch-Germanisches Zentralmuseum, Leibniz Research Institute for Archaeology (RGZM), JGU researcher Elisabeth S. Noack, who also works at MONREPOS, JGU researchers Dr. Frieder Enzmann und Arne Jacob, Professor Wil Roebroeks from the Faculty of Archaeology at Leiden University in the Netherlands, Dr. Eduard Pop, who works at MONREPOS and at the Faculty of Archaeology at Leiden University, as well as Professor Jonas Buchli and Dr. Johannes Pfleging from the Institute of Robotics and Intelligent Systems at ETH Zurich in Switzerland.